lmmx/mvdef/README.md

-If the source file has the required definitions to fulfil the request, then the `MvDef.diffs()` method gets called next, which sets to work on the empty agendas on the `Differ` objects for the 2 files.
+If the source file has the required definitions to fulfil the request, then the `MvDef.diffs()` method gets called next, populates the empty agendas on the `Differ` objects for the 2 files, then produces the diffs they imply.

-...(WIP)
+If the dry run setting is not used, the source and destination files are overwritten with the changes, instead of just displaying the diffs.

 > _mvdef_ is available from [PyPI](https://pypi.org/project/mvdef), and
 > the code is on [GitHub](https://github.com/lmmx/mvdef)